- OAuth for MCP Server: Complete Guide to Protecting Claude

 }

 This is a GET endpoint, not POST.
-I initially implemented approval as a form submission with POST, but mcp-remote's callback server only accepts GET requests.
-The result was a "Cannot POST /oauth/callback" error that took me a while to debug.
+I initially implemented approval as a form submission, but mcp-remote's callback server only accepts GET requests.
+The result was a "Cannot POST /oauth/callback" error that took me a while to track down.
+Using a link-based approve URL in the consent page sidesteps this entirely.

 The Token Endpoint